College of the North Atlantic

 1. Utilize Computer Aided Design and Computer Aided Manufacturing (CAD/CAM) software as per industry standards.

-2. Design mechanical components/assemblies and create engineering drawings and specifications through the use of 2D and 3D CAD and Modeling software.
+2. Design mechanical components/assemblies and create engineering drawings and specifications using 2D and 3D CAD and Modeling software.

 4. Operate Computer Integrated Manufacturing (CIM) systems drawing on the knowledge learned through core-engineering concepts of materials science, strength of materials, and machine design.